Accorata/StellarisModding/AscensionLeaderTraits/Description.md

 This mod introduces 59 new unique traits, available for leaders that have any of the ascension traits, from Psionic to the newly introduced Virtual.

-Each of these traits have new unique art, but which still aims to feel vanilla in style.
+Every non-destiny trait has new unique art (with the destiny traits copying the design of the normal ascension traits), but all aim to still feel vanilla in style.

-There is a veteran trait for every combination of subclass and ascension trait, along with negative traits and a destiny trait for each ascension.
+There is a veteran trait for every combination of subclass and ascension traits, along with negative traits and a destiny trait for each ascension.

-The full list of traits can be found here: ...
+The full list of traits can be found here: [url=https://steamcommunity.com/workshop/filedetails/discussion/3250905886/6761670113860595290/]List of New Traits[/url]

 [h2] Contact [/h2]